Gohar33/Gohar33/README.md

 ### Hi there, I'm Gohar 😊

-I'm a Frontend Developer with the knowledge of UX.
+I'm a Frontend Developer with the knowledge of UX/UI.
 I like learning new skills and don't afraid to solve problems and overcome challanges. :muscle:

 Few things about me: